Direction is the pathway along which an object is moving. Direction is also the location of a feature based on the position of another feature.

 Ordinal directions are: northeast (NE), southeast (SE), southwest (SW), and northwest (NW).
 Ordinal directions are also known as intercardinal directions.

 On a compass rose, the ordinal directions are each halfway between each cardinal direction.
 For example, NE (northeast) is halfway between North and East.

 A compass rose with both ordinal and cardinal directions will have eight points: N, NE, E, SE, S, SW, W, and NW.

 Secondary Intercardinal Directions

 Directions midway between each cardinal and ordinal direction are referred to as secondary intercardinal directions.
 Examples of secondary intercardinal directions are: NNW, NNE, and ENE.

-On a compass rose with ordinal, cardinal, and secondary intercardinal directions, there will be 16 points: N, NNE, NY, ENE, E, ESE, SE, SSE, S, SSW, SW, WSW, W, NWN, NW, and NNW.
+On a compass rose with ordinal, cardinal, and secondary intercardinal directions, there will be 16 points: N, NNE, NE, ENE, E, ESE, SE, SSE, S, SSW, SW, WSW, W, NWN, NW, and NNW.

 More About Directions